Checkout V2 with Cash App Pay

 States

 CashAppPayState is a sealed class.
 Some states are for information only, but most will drive the logic of your integration.
+See Cash App Pay SDK documentation for a complete list of states.
 The most critical states to handle are in the table below:

 State Description